EnautMendi/Search-based-Generation-of-Hard-To-Detect-Quantum-Circuits-Mutants/README.md

-# Search-based hard-to-detect mutant generation
+# Search-based Generation of Hard-To-Detect Quantum Circuits Mutants
 ## Code
 The code used in the approach can be found under the [Code](Code/) folder.
 The following Python scripts can be found: